 The late 1980s and early 1990s witnessed a frightful number of maintenance-related aviation accidents and incidents.
 Statistically speaking, according to the FAA:

 - About 20% of all aircraft accidents are a result of a machine failure, most of them being related to a maintenance factor.

 - As much as 80% of all aviation accidents have been caused by human factors.

-Eventually, Transport Canada developed the concept of the twelve major human factors that are likely to reduce an individual's ability to execute his duties effectively and safely, which in turn leads to maintenance errors.
+Eventually, Transport Canada developed the concept of the twelve major human factors likely to reduce an individual's ability to execute his duties effectively and safely, leading to maintenance errors.

 What Are the Most Common Maintenance Errors?

 So, what exactly does this Dirty Dozen consist of?
 The twelve human errors include:

 - Lack of teamwork

 - Lack of resources